 What are Payment Accounts?

-MarginEdge uses "payment accounts" to indicate how an invoice is paid and whether payment information is sent to your accounting system.
+MarginEdge uses Payment Accounts to indicate how an invoice is paid and whether any payment information should be sent to your accounting system.
 The default payment account for invoices is "Accounts Payable" - these invoices will be sent over to accounting as a bill to be paid with the invoice total crediting your A/P account.

-However, sometimes invoices are paid upon receipt, and payment information is uploaded to ME with the invoice.
-Examples include invoices paid by check, or ACH/EFT, or credit card.
-For each payment type you will use with invoices and receipts, you should have a corresponding "payment account" in MarginEdge.
+However, sometimes invoices are paid upon receipt, and that payment information can be uploaded to [me] with the invoice.
+For every payment type you might use to pay any invoices and receipts - like check, ACH/EFT, credit card - you should have a corresponding Payment Account in MarginEdge.
 Even if used infrequently, it's best to set up any payment accounts that might be used.

 Below is a quick video on setting up Payment Accounts.

-If you started with us on January 25, 2021, or later, your payment accounts page will come by with payment accounts for Accounts Payable, Checking, Credit Card, and Petty Cash as shown below .
+If you started with us after January 2021, your payment accounts page will default with payment accounts for Accounts Payable, Checking, Credit Card, and Petty Cash as shown below.
+For some of you, this may be sufficient!
+But if you need more, there's instructions for adding following this.

-No 'Accounting System Account' is needed for Accounts Payable.
-MarginEdge will automatically associate this with the default A/P account in your accounting system, for the others; you are required to map them to your accounting system.
+Accounts Payable: LEAVE THIS BLANK.
+No account mapping is needed for your Accounts Payable, MarginEdge will automatically associate this with the default A/P account in your accounting system.
+This is the number one mistake, don't be the one to do it!

 For any account other than Accounts Payable, you can create/edit the name.
-Common examples of this include:
+Common examples of this include (where #### are the last digits):

 - Checking BankX ####